A loaf of teff bread with the ingredients used to make itA loaf of teff bread with the ingredients used to make it

 Furthermore, teff bread is a sustainable food source.
 Teff is a drought-resistant crop that requires less water than other grains, making it an environmentally friendly choice.
 It is also grown in Ethiopia, where it is a staple food, providing income and food security for local farmers.

-See also How to make olive bread at home?
+See also How to make rosemary bread at home?

 The history of teff bread and its cultural significance.